geeksforsocialchange/gfsc-v2/_posts/2021-11-05-technology-isnt-a-magic-wand.md

 Due to the massive amounts of money and hubris that reside in the tech sector, we now seem to believe that the same methodology used to sell pens that write upside down with a built-in dictaphone can somehow be adapted to fixing homelessness, or poverty or something.

-{% include image.html alt="Scan of an Innovations product called 'Securi-Gnome', a garden gnome with a body heat sensor." description="He can be pegged down into the earth" url="/assets/images/blog/technology-isnt-a-magic-wand/securignome.jpg" class="center" %}
+{% include image.html alt="Scan of an Innovations product called 'Securi-Gnome', a garden gnome with a body heat sensor." description="Securi-Gnome: \"He can be pegged down into the earth\"[^1]" url="/assets/images/blog/technology-isnt-a-magic-wand/securignome.jpg" class="center" %}

 ---